ezrosent/allocators-rs/info/elfmalloc-performance.md

 In order to make the graphs at all readable, we express throughput in terms of a multiple over the performance of `ptmalloc2`, which is consistently the slowest allocator.
 For `threadtest` and `shbench`, we provide numbers for both small (64 bytes or smaller) and medium-sized (a few KB) objects.
+For throughput, more is better; for memory consumption less is better.

 ### Threadtest